keith-E/Porky/README.md

-# Create Your Own Object Chasing Robot
+# Create Your Own Object Chasing Robot w/ TensorFlow, Raspberry Pi, and Intel Neural Compute Stick 2
 This project demonstrates how to create your own object chasing robot using machine learning, a Raspberry Pi, and Intel's Neural Compute Stick 2.
 This guide will hopefully jump start your own real-time object detecting robot.

 TODO: insert gif of robot in action

-TODO: add table of contents
-TODO: add links to ToC sections
 ## Table of Contents
 * [Project Overview](#project-overview)
 * [Hardware List](#hardware-list)